MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 ---
 title: Recommendations for getting the best rates from providers
-description: Learn how to get the best rates from providers for your workload.
+description: Learn how to get the best rates from providers for your workload without modifying architecture, modifying functionality, or switching resource types.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023